Creating Event Broker Services

 Setting the Cluster Name

 If you want to create a DMR cluster with multiple event broker services in it, the cluster name for each service must have the same cluster name.
-Within a DMR cluster, each event broker service is aware of all the others in the cluster because they are connected via DMR internal links.
-The DMR cluster allows every event published to it be seamlessly routed to the consuming applications connected to any event broker services in the same cluster.
+Event broker services in a DMR cluster are aware of each other through the DMR internal links that connect them.
+The DMR cluster seamlessly routes every event published to it to the consuming applications connected to any event broker service in the same cluster.
 For more information, see Horizontal Scaling.
-Note that in PubSub+ Cloud, each event broker service has only one Message VPN.

-By default, an event broker service is created with a generated cluster name and each event broker service is in its own cluster.
+Creating an event broker service places it in its own cluster with a generated cluster name.
 You can set the same cluster name for multiple event broker services so that they belong to the same DMR cluster.
 For best practices to organize your DMR cluster, see DMR Best Practices.

 Use these steps to set the cluster name: